 PREVIOUS COACHING EXPERIENCE

-Garus holds a strong coaching background.
-Prior to Boise State he was the head coach at the University of North Carolina - Greensboro for four seasons (2005-08).
-There he recorded three-straight winning seasons with 20 or more victories while also leading his team to the Southern Conference (SoCon) finals twice.
-The 2008 season was his most successful, turning in a 23-10 record while also producing a 20-15 record in 2007 and a 23-13 record in 2006.
+Prior to Boise State Garus was the head coach at the University of North Carolina - Greensboro for four seasons (2005-08).
+There he recorded two-straight winning seasons with 20 or more victories while also leading his team to the Southern Conference (SoCon) finals twice.
+The 2006 season was his most successful, turning in a 23-13 record while also producing a 20-15 record in 2007.
 He turned UNCG from a team which was 0-16 in conference play in 2004 to a team that was 14-4 in 2008.
 He also produced five SoCon All-Conference players and 13 SoCon All-Academic honorees in his four-year tenure.

 Before UNCG, Garus served as the top assistant coach at the University of San Francisco during the 2003 and 2004 seasons helping the team to a 35-27 record.
-In 2003 the Dons went 23-8 and Garus helped lead the team to their first ever NCAA tournament appearance and acquire their first ever national ranking (No. 24).
+In 2003 Garus helped lead the Dons to a 23-8 record, their first-ever NCAA tournament appearance and acquired their first national ranking (No. 24) in program history.

 Garus also spent time with the Texas Tech University coaching staff in 2002 as an assistant helping the Red Raiders to a 14-14 record.